adobnikar/bookshelf-eloquent/README.md

         { name: 'Timmy Windler', number: 2, id: 3 }
         ```

-    - Now we bulk insert 2 users to the database one of wich already has a duplicate name in the database (the number of the duplicate user is also changed from 35 to 89 to show that the user won't be updated but just ingored).
+    - Now we bulk insert 2 users to the database one of wich already has a duplicate name in the database (the number of the duplicate user is also changed from 35 to 89 to show that the user won't be updated but just ignored).
 In the database the `name` column is set to `unique`.
         ```javascript
         // Create a new Bookshelf collection.
         var userCollection = User.collection();